icyjkk/Backend-Projects/Weather-Api/README.md

 The API handles various errors, such as:
 - **Invalid Postal Code**: If the external API returns a 400 status for an invalid postal code.
 - **API Timeout**: If the external API doesn't respond in time.
-- **Redis Connection Errors**: If the Redis cache cannot be accessed.

 ## Technologies Used